peer-calls/peer-calls/CONTRIBUTING.md

 1. Fork the repo
 2. Install dependencies: `npm install`
-3. Make sure the tests pass: `npm test`
+3. Make sure the tests pass: `npm run ci`
 4. Make your change on a new feature branch, with new passing tests.
-Follow the [style guide][style].
+We use ESLint to lint the code.
 5. Push to your fork.
 6. Make sure to rebase to master and squash commits to a single commit.
 7. Write a [good commit message][commit].